 Employers pay Class 1 National Insurance contributions as a percentage of any employee's earnings above a basic threshold.
 Employers also pay Class 1A National Insurance contributions on any taxable employee benefits they provide.

 Employees also pay Class 1 National Insurance contributions on their earnings above the threshold.
 The rates used to calculate employees' and employers' National Insurance contributions differ, but the total combined charge typically represents a rate of more than 20% on earnings above the threshold.

-The Government has introduced the Employment Allowance, which means that eligible businesses will receive a reduction on their employer's National Insurance Contributions (NICs) each time they run their payroll.
+Employers can claim an Employment Allowance, which means that eligible businesses will receive a reduction on their employer's National Insurance contributions (NICs) each time they run their payroll.
 The allowance reduces the amount of NICs payable until the allowance has been used up.
-The allowance is £3,000 from April 2016 (previously £2,000).
+The allowance is £5,000 from April 2022 (previously £3,000).

 The allowance is simple to claim using payroll software.
 Each time you submit an employment payment summary to HMRC simply select 'Yes' in the 'Employer Allowance Indicator' field as part of your PAYE real time reporting.

 The different rates of National Insurance contributions can mean you will pay less if you are self-employed rather than an employee of your own company.